python/devguide/security/policy.rst

 of patches being merged and released if necessary.

-Security fixes that only affect binary installers (such as macOS and Windows) will not be published to Python release streams that are `source-only`_.
+Security fixes that only affect binary installers (such as macOS and Windows) will not be published to Python release streams that are :ref:`source-only <secbranch>`.

 Some security fixes may require introducing backwards-incompatible behavior changes.
 In these circumstances, the Python Steering Council